Garlic and Herb Lamb Loin -Grilled or Roasted to Perfection

 Instructions

-- Let roast come to room temperature for at least 30 minutes.
+- Let the roast come to room temperature for at least 30 minutes.1.5 pounds lamb loin roast

 - Preheat grill or oven to 350°F.

-- Brown roast on all sides.
-If doing inside, add a bit of olive oil to pan.
+- Brown the roast on all sides.
+If cooking inside, add a bit of olive oil to the pan.2 teaspoons Olive Oil

-- Once browned move to the side of the grill without a burner on. (indirect grill)
+- Once browned move the roast to the side of the grill without a burner on. (indirect grill)

 - If roasting in the oven, once roast is browned, place roast in a large roasting pan on a roasting rack in oven to finish (or use cast iron or oven safe pan to sear).

-- Cook until temperature is about 125°F for medium rare.
+- Cook until temperature is about 135°F for medium rare.

 Video